-On May 7th, the Madrid theater scene welcomes a production that blends space travel, synthesizers, and a message about climate change.
+On May 7th, the Madrid theater scene will host a production that blends space travel, synthesizers, and a message about climate change.
 Whisky en Kepler offers an experience where speculative fiction meets environmental urgency, using electronic music as a narrative vehicle.
 It is not a conventional drama: it seeks to connect the audience with the planet's future from the stage.

-How a Sonic and Visual Universe is Built for Space 🎛️
+How a sonic and visual universe is built for space 🎛️

 The production integrates real-time digital projections and a soundtrack composed with modular synthesizers.
 The technical team has developed a lighting system that synchronizes scene changes with electronic rhythms, generating smooth transitions between Earth and the planet Kepler.
 The set design uses recycled materials and low-consumption LED screens, aligning with the ecological discourse of the play.
 The result is a show where every technical element reinforces the story without overwhelming it.

 The plot follows a group of astronauts who, instead of searching for water on Kepler, find an interstellar distillery.
 The metaphor is clear: while they enjoy a whisky, Earth's ecosystem crumbles.
-Some critics have noted that the play works better as a sensory experience than as an ecological plea, but at least no one leaves the theater ordering a space cocktail.
+Some critics have noted that the play works better as a sensory experience than as an ecological plea, but at least no one leaves the theater asking for a space cocktail.
 That said, the merchandise includes a bottle with an LED label.